wendl198/BridgemanFurnace/README.md

 # BridgemanFurnace

-This is a repository that is made to be a manual for the home build bridgeman furnace.
+This is a repository that is made to be a manual for the home-built bridgeman furnace.
 This was built by Sudarsharn Sharma and Blake Wendland.
+Most of the materials and the orginal idea for the furnace were done by Zach Anderson.
 For any questions, please email Blake at wendl198@umn.edu or blakewendland@gmail.com

+The motion of this furnace is controlled by a 42BYGHW811 stepper motor.
+The stepper motor is controlled via a